apache/systemds/dev/docs/builtins-reference.md

 ```
 ## `gnmf`-Function

-The `gnmf`-function does Generalized Non-Negative Matrix Factorization.
+The `gnmf`-function does Gaussian Non-Negative Matrix Factorization.
-It performs generalized non-negative matrix factorization based on Renyi Divergence
+In this, a matrix X is factorized into two matrices W and H, such that all three matrices have no negative elements.
+This non-negativity makes the resulting matrices easier to inspect.

 ### Usage
 ```r